espressif/esp-mdf/docs/en/api-guides/general-notes.rst

     - **Arrangement of devices**: The more even the distribution of devices, the shorter the configuration time.
     - **Wi-Fi signal strength of devices**: The stronger the Wi-Fi signal from devices, the shorter the configuration time.

-3. Is one router allowed to have only one ESP-MESH network?
+3. Is one router allowed to have only one ESP-WIFI-MESH network?

     The number depends on the following scenarios: